-5) Don’t short the details.
+5) Don’t skimp on the details.

-Your ad should be all-inclusive and should have all the basic information and more.
+Your ad should be all-inclusive and should have all the basic information about your bike and more.
 One of the biggest annoyances about posting a motorcycle for sale online is that you have to deal with the flood of emails, calls, and non-serious buyers that follow.
 Do you really want to answer the same questions a hundred times?

 6) Prep your bike.

 Time to get your bike ready to be seen and inspected by potential buyers.
 Clean, prep, and cover all the details to get it looking slick (here are some tips to wash a motorcycle).
-You should also take this time to touch-up any worn areas with paint, and give your motorcycle a tune-up if it needs one.
+You should also take this time to touch up any worn areas with paint, and give your motorcycle a tune-up if it needs one.

-7) Be prepared with the right sale documents.
+7) Bring along the right sale documents.

 - Vehicle History Report: While not required, it’s recommended to have one of these when you sell your Harley-Davidson.